p2k3m/ResumeForge/README.md

 ```

 ## DynamoDB Table
-Evaluation and session metadata are stored in a DynamoDB table (default name `ResumeForge`).
+Evaluation and session metadata are stored in a DynamoDB table (default name `ResumeForgeLogs`).
 Each item includes:

 - `jobId` – primary key for the log entry.